 Differentiation is through depth rather than through acceleration of learning.
 We want our pupils to feel secure in ‘having a go’.
 Learners are often sat in mixed ability seating and are supported by the class teacher and learning support assistant as appropriate.
 The children are encouraged to discuss and share their mathematical understanding, using STEM sentences and appropriate mathematical vocabulary.
 In Year One, the teacher may focus on using and applying one STEM sentence per week so that by the time the children go into Year Six they are able to use a range of sentences to speak and think mathematically.

-Children should be encouraged to explore and to investigate but they first need to be able to quickly recall.
-We have a weekly times table competition for all children from Year Two to Year Six.
-The children have the opportunity to collect their bronze, silver and gold certificates, a 100% badge and finally a medal as they work through to more challenging multiplications and related facts.
+We also have a weekly times table competition.
+The children have the opportunity to collect their bronze, silver and gold certificates, a 100% badge and finally an experts, experts medal as they work through to more challenging multiplications and related facts.

 Maths is an engaging and creative subject.
 Teachers apply mathematical concepts to their topic work to make it relevant for the children and mathematics is regularly taught through Forest School.